Frequently Asked Questions About Classes

 No. We have plenty of chairs for everyone.
 In fact, most people prefer sitting in a chair to sitting on the floor, so you will be in good company!

 Is there a fee for classes and events?

-One way to save money on our classes is to join our Monthly Member program.
-Monthly Members attend as many weekly drop-in classes as they want for free in any and all of our locations.
-All fees/donations are tax deductible as we are a registered 501(c)(e) non-profit organization.
+One way to save money on our classes is to become a monthly member.
+Monthly members attend as many weekly drop-in classes as they want for free in any and all of our locations.

 Why do you charge for most classes?
 I thought Buddhists didn’t believe in profiting from Dharma.

 Kadampa Meditation Center Boston is a 501(c)(3) organization, so no one at our center (such as the class teacher or center managers) ever personally profits from class fees.
 However, like any organization, we have expenses, including rent, utilities, branch class costs, and the support of our Resident Teacher.
 The most fair way to cover these costs is to ask everyone who comes to the classes to pitch in.
 Our class fees cover only about half of our monthly operating expenses; the rest comes from students who are happy to donate a little extra.

 Unlike some Buddhist organizations, we do not receive any outside funds from any organization, governmental or private.
 We rely solely upon the generosity of our local students.